Previous Up Next

 -relax <relax-list>

-Set relax list.
-Default is empty.
+Add candidates to the relax set.
+This option can be repeated, with cumulative effect.
 The syntax of <relax-list> is a comma (or space) separated list of candidate relaxations.

 -mix <bool>